OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ## Examine the Sign-in Page Macros

 Throughout the default Sign-in Page code, you will see entries surrounded by curly braces `{{}}` such as the one highlighted here.
 These are called **macros**.
 Macros generate code that can be applied in the Sign-In Page code editor.
-The data these macros depend upon are configurable in Okta's Theme Builder.
+The data these macros depend upon are configurable in Okta's Branding UI.

 ## Sign-in Page Macro: `themedStylesUrl`